How to Recognize a Quack

 • refuses to believe that adverse health effects being experienced by the patient could possibly be related to the treatment being given

-• is afraid (even in a non-emergency situation) to try a new remedy that, while perhaps not “proven”, is non-toxic, non-invasive and shows promise
+• is afraid (even in a non-emergency situation) to try a remedy that, while perhaps not yet “proven”, is non-toxic, non-invasive and shows promise

-• thinks the average 6-minute office visit (partly filled with interruptions and computer work) is enough time to determine the patient’s real issues and to counsel diet and lifestyle changes that might be sufficient to reverse the trend
+• thinks the average 6-minute office visit (partly consumed with interruptions and computer work) is enough time to determine the patient’s real issues and to counsel diet and lifestyle changes that might be sufficient to reverse the negative trend

 • believes that no one but a person with his or her same credentials can facilitate healing